SF-WDI-LABS/interviews/README.md

 A choose your own adventure book is composed of chunks of a story.
 The book gives readers a choice at the end of each chunk about what the main character in the story should do.
 Each option sends the reader to a different page to read another chunk of the story that says what happens based on their decision.

 ```
-...
+                                                         1

+You pedal as fast as you can away from the bullies -- but
+your bike chain slips off right in front of the haunted
+house!

 What will you do?

+To walk your bike home, go to page 7.
-To release the fairy from the jar, go to page 89.
+To stay outside and try to repair your bike, go to page 12.
-To ask the fairy about the Sword of Truth, go to page 43.
+To leave your bike and run the rest of the way home, go to
+   page 20.
-To run back to the clearing, go to page 200.
+To approach the haunted house, go to page 4.
 ```

 Choose your own adventure books can usually either end happily, or end badly (with the main character's death/capture/etc).
 Write a program to find the minimum number of decisions that could lead to a happy ending, in a choose your own adventure book.
 Assume that there is only one path to each ending.
 Assume also that no story choices lead back to pages that have already been read.